jpmorganchase/modular/docs/commands/select.md

 `--verbose`: Show verbose information

-`--buildable`: Select only buildable packages and output an array of subarrays in build order, where packages inside subarrays can be built in any order and subarrays must be built in series, according to their order in the array.
-For example, suppose that `modular select` outputs this sequence of packages:
+`--buildable`: Select only buildable packages and output a 1-level nested array of subarrays in build order, where packages inside subarrays can be built in any order and subarrays must be built in series, according to their order in the array.
+For example, suppose that `modular select` outputs this sequence of
+packages:

 ```js
 ['a', 'b', 'c', 'd-not-buildable', 'e'];